Will she finally destroy the one thing she risked eternity to possess?

 Ryan rolled his eyes and slammed down the pot.
 "Not as a walking skeleton."

 "Michelle couldn't conjure a lucky charm from a box of cereal."
 Ryan shook his head.
 "She was no threat."

 That's where you're wrong.
 Michelle offered a lifeline to Ryan, one Vivianca needed to cut.
-She could not rest until she cut him off from all rivals, from the television, from his neighbors, potential girlfriend.
+She could not rest until she cut him off from all rivals, from his potential girlfriend, from his neighbors and coworkers, even from the television and radio.
 The violin filled the room with the essence of Vivianca's despair and rejection, reassuring him--as she would wish--that she stood with him in his suffering.
 Her voice purred, "I must admit, it is more intimate, just you and me.
 Something wrong with the macaroni and cheese I made you?"